 In a great stroke of what now seems irony, the grass was torn out of areas to make room for valuable dandelion plants.
 Even the Latin name (Taraxacum officinale) translates to “official cure for disorders” which gives a clue to the esteem this weed once held.

-2020 though it may be, we are still influenced by previous decades of propaganda that assigned the use of plants like dandelion an undesirable, low-class connotation.
+Though it may be 2023, we are still influenced by previous decades of propaganda that assigned the use of plants like dandelion an undesirable, low-class connotation.
 We’ve fallen into a fabricated middle-class ideal of having an unmarred, useless lawn of green to compare with the Joneses’ next door.
 Now we poison and rip dandelion out of the lawn as we kowtow to the HOAs, replacing food plants with turf that no one eats.

 Time to flip the tables again, and take advantage of the free gift that dandelion offers spring after spring, even though we’ve spent millions of dollars and many hours fruitlessly trying to spray it into oblivion.